Interim Vice President and Head of Faculty - Professor Craig Watkins

 Craig's current and recent research focuses on the structure and operation of property markets, particularly local housing systems, and the impact of public policy on real estate market performance.
 This research addresses theoretical and empirical issues and is generally, although not exclusively, located within a quantitative economic framework.

-Faculty Director of Operations for Social Science - Jo Mallows
+Faculty Director of Operations for Social Science - Karen Ball

-Jo's role is to support the Faculty Vice-President in the leadership and management of Social Sciences, helping ensure its ongoing success through effective business coordination and working in partnership with colleagues across the institution.
-Jo is member of various key University bodies including Professional Services Executive, and the Strategic Group on Student Numbers & Fees.
+Her role is to support the Faculty Vice-President in the strategic leadership and operational management of the Faculty of Social Sciences, the largest at the University with over 1,000 staff and over 10,000 students.
+She is tasked with ensuring its ongoing success through effective innovation and business coordination and working in partnership with colleagues across the institution.

 Faculty Director of Learning & Teaching - Professor Jackie Marsh